CMU-Perceptual-Computing-Lab/openpose/doc/output.md

 }
 ```

-2. (Deprecated) The `write_keypoint` flag uses the OpenCV cv::FileStorage default formats, i.e. JSON (available after OpenCV 3.0), XML, and YML.
+2. (Deprecated) The `write_keypoint` flag uses the OpenCV cv::FileStorage default formats, i.e., JSON (available after OpenCV 3.0), XML, and YML.
 Note that it does not include any other information othern than keypoints.

 Both of them follow the keypoint ordering described in the [Keypoint Ordering](#keypoint-ordering) section.